 Pour the hot water over the grounds at a decent rate so they are all covered

 Pop the lid on and let it stand to brew for two minutes

 - Remove the lid and give it a stir before leaving it for another two minutes

-Plunge and serve immediately to stop your coffee from over-extracting
+Serve immediately to stop your coffee from over-extracting

 Pact tip: Make sure you keep your cafetiere clean; stale coffee oils have a tendency to linger around the mesh and can ruin a great cup of coffee.
 Nasty.